SegfaultSorcerer/SegfaultSorcerer/README.md

 |---------|-------------|
 | [spring-grimoire](https://github.com/SegfaultSorcerer/spring-grimoire) | A spellbook of Claude Code skills and hooks for the Java/Spring ecosystem |
 | [google-photos-takeout-exif-writer](https://github.com/SegfaultSorcerer/google-photos-takeout-exif-writer) | Java tool to restore EXIF metadata from Google Photos Takeout JSON |

 ---

+## What I Care About

+- Clean architecture over accidental complexity
+- Developer tooling that removes friction
+- Software that survives contact with production
+- Practical AI integrations instead of empty hype
+- Systems that are understandable, maintainable, and useful

+---